keptzin/QM1/README.md

 # QM1
-Schrodinger's equation-> probability of quantum tunneling for NF
+Schrodinger's equation-> probability of quantum tunneling for nuclear fusion

 TO BE ADDED:
 1. plasma manipulation